Back to blog

 The question is: does your sales software work for you, or do you work for it?

 If your reps spend more time filling out fields than talking to prospects, the answer is clear.
-And no "AI assistant" bolted on top will change that reality.
+No bolt-on AI assistant changes that reality.
+And from August 2026, that opaque architecture also creates real regulatory exposure.

-The change must be structural.
-Native.
-That's the thesis behind SymbiozAI: a sales system that no longer documents the sale, but drives it.
-To go deeper, read our complete AI CRM guide or our AI-Native vs traditional CRM comparison which details the concrete differences feature by feature.
-And to understand why this rupture was inevitable, the full history is in From Salesforce to AI-Native CRM: The Silent Revolution.
+To go deeper, read our complete AI CRM guide or our AI-Native vs traditional CRM comparison, which details the concrete differences feature by feature.
+And to understand why this rupture was inevitable, the full history is in From Salesforce to AI-Native CRM.

 Laurent Bouzon